About Our Program

 * A riding helmet is provided by the camp, riders may bring their own helmet but it must meet ASTM standards for equestrian use.

 * Medical Release Form (found at bottom of this page) completed and signed

 * Photographic Release From* (found at the bottom of this page) completed and signed.

 *Consent MUST be given on the Photographic Release Form.
 If any parent or legal guardian who has direct control over the child does NOT wish to give consent for photographic release then please do not sign your child up for camp.
 Parents and grandparents are always welcome to stay to observe camp activities and as such they take pictures too.
 We can not control whether or not a child is incidentally in a picture taken by another party.
 We do photographically chronicle our week and the learning activities that take place during that week; and to have to ask a child to step aside is not only difficult but embarrassing to that child.

 Horsemanship Camps are offered during spring breaks and summer breaks.
 When signing up for a Horsemanship Camp, that camper must attend all week.
 No credits given for missed days of camp .

 A non-refundable $75.00 deposit is required to hold your child's spot.
+However we do prefer that you book and pay in full via the website .
 Please call ahead to check availability for the dates that you would like your child to attend Horsemanship Camp before sending in your deposit.
 You may schedule an appointment to stop by the farm to drop off payment by calling 910.986.6018 and speaking with COURTNEY ANN, Camp Director.
 You can also elect to be invoiced to the email address that you provide through our electronic invoicing system for the deposit through PayPal.
 If the deposit is not paid within three (3) days of the invoice date the camp date will be offered to the next position in line.
 The balance will be due in full by cash or check the first day of the Week Camp.

 Horsemanship Camp Dates for Spring Break